Health and Safety Policy

-Health and Safety at Athena is very important to Us and to ensure that We meet and strive to exceed standards We:
+Health and Safety at Athena Herd CIC is very important to Us and to ensure that We meet and strive to exceed standards We:

 - hold Public Liability Insurance to £5 million

-- assess risks and goals prior to commencement
+- assess risks and goals either directly or indirectly

-- guarantee that a qualified First Aider is on site at all times
+- ensure that a qualified First Aider is on site

 - can provide a safety hat